 Objective: This standard defines a VPX compliance channel including common backplane performance criteria required to support multiple fabric types across a range of defined baud rates.
 This allows backplane developers to design a backplane that supports required Bit Error Rates (BER) for multiple fabric types.
 This also allows module developers to design plug-in modules that are interoperable with other modules when used with a compliant backplane.

 Status: The working group has developed a simulated model and is now collecting actual performance data to help refine the models when the specification goes to “Trial Use” status.

 VITA 75: VNX

 Objective: VNX describes a rugged small form factor subsystem intended to be rugged for deployed environments.

-Status: The working group has approved this specification and has submitted for ANSI ballot.
-Several additional dot specifications have been introduced to expand the capability of VNX.
+Status: The working group is reconvening to complete the work necessary to take this specification to ANSI accredited status.
 Interested parties are invited to join the working group.

 VITA 78.1: SpaceVPX Lite Systems